eggsyunwins/eggsyunwins/README.md

  basic dni criteria, but id also prefer if you didnt int with me if you're in tcc and/or like zero day, sorry!

+ i tend to be awkward speaking to new people so i apologize in advance! im really nice tho i promise i dont bite </33

  ~i was gonna make this cutesy but Um i gave up sorry??? use code group for 10% off~